UBC-CIC/parkinsons-survey-app/README.md

 # Parkinson's Symptom Survey App

+The Parkinson's Symptom Survey Mobile App allows researchers to collect Parkinson's patient symptoms and the times Parkinson's medication is taken.
+The data collected is stored and processed with AWS Services.

-Start by following the instructions [here](https://github.com/UBC-CIC/balance-test-dashboard/blob/main/docs/DeploymentGuide.md) to deploy the backend and web dashboard of the Balance Test project.
-The Balance Test Mobile App allows you to record IMU sensor data during Balance Test movements and view statistics and analytics of previously recorded tests.
+Start by following the instructions [here](https://github.com/UBC-CIC/parkinsons-backend/blob/main/docs/DeploymentGuide.md) to deploy the backend of the Parkinson's Symptom Survey project.
 |Index| Description|
 |:----------------|:-----------|
 | [Screenshots](#screenshots)         |     View screenshots of the application.    |